Basque children of Southampton in new film

 The 75-minute animation, To Say Goodbye, has used recordings of the evacuees' testimonies and memories.

-Screenwriter Izaskun Arandia said telling their story in an animation would interest a new generation in what the Basque children endured 75 years ago.'In tears'
+Screenwriter Izaskun Arandia said telling their story in an animation would interest a new generation in what the Basque children endured 75 years ago.

 After the bombing of Guernica in the Basque region of northern Spain in April 1937, churches, cooperatives and members of the Communist party helped evacuate children to the safety of Britain.